-Based on the information given, we can infer that the demand for pomegranates is probably less sensitive to price in Country A (where pomegranates have few good substitutes) than it is in country B. Thus, if the demand curve for pomegranates in country A look likes what is shown below in the first panel, the demand curve for country B would look more like what is shown in the second panel.
-For a given shift in the supply curve in each country, the change in the equilibrium price in country A will be larger than the change in the equilibrium price in country B.
+Based on the information given, we can infer that the demand for pomegranates is probably less sensitive to price in Country A (where pomegranates have few good substitutes) than it is in country B. For a given shift in the supply curve in each country, the change in the equilibrium price in country A will be larger than the change in the equilibrium price in country B.